sginsbur06/gnsTrade/README.md

     last_distPoints[_microgridNftId][_receiver] = totalDistributePoints;
   }
 ```
 But the user can remove their previously initialized receiver and then add it again (in which case the initialization will not occur).

+Malicious user can initialize 2 receivers (`MicrogridBatteryWBNB` and `MicrogridBatteryWETH`).
+Then remove one receiver.
+When distributing rewards, 100% will be sent to the second receiver.
+After which the user will remove the second one, connect the first one and again receive all the rewards on the first receiver.

-This way the user will be able to receive extra rewards for this receiver.
+This way the user will be able to receive extra rewards.

 ## Recommendations